 The next type of loops that we will get familiar with are called

 while loops.
-The specific thing about them is that they repeat a block of commands until a condition is true.
+The specific thing about them is that they repeat a block of commands while a condition is true.
 As a structure, they differ from

 In programming the